 Early researchers believed there were only two episodes of Pre-Illinoian glaciation in Iowa: Kansan and Nebraskan.
 Later regional studies determined that at least seven episodes of Pre-Illinoian glaciation occurred in this region between approximately 2.2 million to 500,000 years ago (Boellstorff, 1978a,b; Hallberg, 1980a; 1986).
 Hallberg (1980a,b; 1986) undertook a regional scale project that involved detailed outcrop and subsurface investigations including extensive laboratory work and synthesis of previous studies.
 This study led to the abandonment of the classic glacial and interglacial terminology: Kansan, Aftonian and Nebraskan.
 Hallberg's study marked a shift from use of time-stratigraphic terms to lithostratigaphic classification.
 The result of Hallberg's study was the development of a lithostratigraphic framework for Pre-Illinoian till.
-In east-central Iowa, Hallberg formally classified the units into two formations on the basis of differences in clay mineralogy: the Alburnett Formation (several undifferentiated members)

-and the younger Wolf Creek Formation (including the Winthrop, Aurora and Hickory Hills members).
+In east-central Iowa, Hallberg formally classified the units into two formations on the basis of differences in clay mineralogy: the Alburnett Formation (several undifferentiated members) and the younger Wolf Creek Formation (including the Winthrop, Aurora and Hickory Hills members).
 Both formations are composed predominantly of till deposits, but other materials are present.
 Paleosols are formed in the upper part of these till units.
 Regionally extensive upland units were not deposited in the map area between 500,000 to 300,000 years ago.
 During this period several episodes of landscape development resulted in the formation of an integrated drainage network, slope evolution and soil development on stable landsurfaces (Bettis, 1989).
 Hallberg (1980b) noted that Illinoian-age glacial ice did not advance as far west as the present map area.

-In eastern Iowa, the highly eroded and dissected pre-Illinoian upland and older terraces are mantled by Wisconsin loesses of variable thickness (Ruhe, 1969; Prior, 1976).
-These sediments are the youngest regionally extensive Quaternary deposits and were deposited between 30,000 and 12,000 years ago.
-Loess is thickest in the region near the Iowan Erosion Surface (IES) boundary and near local sources (Cedar River valley).
-Two loess units were deposited across eastern Iowa, the older Pisgah Formation and the younger Peoria Loess.
-The Pisgah is thin and includes loess and related slope sediments that have been altered by colluvial hillslope processes, pedogenic and periglacial processes.
-The unit is characterized by the presence of a weakly developed soil recognized as the Farmdale Geosol.
-It is not uncommon to see the Farmdale developed throughout the Pisgah and incorporated into the underlying older Sangamon Geosol.
-Most likely the Pisgah loess was deposited on the eastern Iowa landscape from 30,000 to 24,000 years ago (Bettis, 1989).
-The Pisgah Formation is typically buried by Peoria Formation loess.
-The Peoria Formation deposits are limited in the map area to a thin mantle in some upland areas and with the possibility of local deposits adjacent to river valleys.
+In north-central Iowa, the highly eroded and dissected pre-Illinoian upland is overlain by much younger Wisconsin-age glacial sediments.
+During earlier and mid Wisconsin-age, ice advances dating from approximately 40,000 to 26,000 years before present were deposited throughout the map area.
+In Iowa, this glacial deposit is formally recognized as the Sheldon Creek Formation (Bettis et al., 1996; Bettis, 1997) and in earlier literature is referred to as the "Tazewell till" (Ruhe, 1950).
+These sediments are typically buried by loamy erosional sediments associated with the IES.
 A period of intense cold occurred during the Wisconsin full glacial episode from 21,000 to 16,500 years ago (Bettis, 1989).
 This cold episode and ensuing upland erosion led to the development of the distinctive landform recognized as the Iowan Erosion Surface (Prior, 1976).
-A periglacial environment prevailed during this period with intensive freeze-thaw action, solifluction, strong winds and a host of other periglacial processes (Walters, 1996).
-The result was that surface soils were removed from the Iowan Erosion surface and the Pre-Illinoian till surface was significantly eroded; resulting in the development of a region-wide colluvial lag deposit referred to as a "stone line".
-Other common features of this region are isolated and uneroded topographic highs of loess mantled Pre-Illinoian till.
-These elongated or elliptical shaped ridges have a directional orientation from northwest to southeast east and exist as erosional outliers of the once higher and older landscape.
-Although there are no paha on the Shell Rock quadrangle, a prominent one occurs nearby, northeast of Waverly.
+A periglacial environment prevailed during this period with intensive freezethaw action, solifluction, strong winds and a host of other periglacial processes (Walters, 1996).
+The result was that surface soils were removed from the Iowan Erosion Surface and the Pre-Illinoian till surface was significantly eroded; resulting in the development of a region-wide colluvial lag deposit referred to as a "stone line".
 Another common feature are ice-wedge casts which developed in the colluvial sediments and stone lines.
 The ice wedges are remnants of ice-wedge polygons that formed in frozen sediments (permafrost) during this period of intense cold.
 Thick packages of stratified loamy and sandy sediments located low in the upland landscape and adjacent to streams are remnants of solifluction lobes dating to this period.
-Associated with the formation of the Iowan Surface, thick wedges of sediment were transported downslope.
-Downstream of the town of Shell Rock, bedrock exposures are common along the valley and alluvial deposits are relatively thin.
+Associated with the formation of the IES, thick wedges of sediment were transported downslope.
+In the map area, along the course of the Shell Rock River, bedrock exposures are common along the valley and alluvial deposits are relatively thin.
 On slopes near this area, the colluvial cover is the only protection for local groundwater resources.